MAPharm.com

 Sources:

 There are several sources from which medications are derived.
+Drugs are derived from the following four main sources:

-Plant sources: Obtained from plant parts or products.
+• Plant sources: Obtained from plant parts or products.
 Seeds, stem, roots, leaves, resin, and other parts yield these drugs.
 Examples include digitalis and opium.

-Animal sources: Glandular products from animals are used, such as insulin and thyroid.
+• Animal sources: Glandular products from animals are used, such as insulin and thyroid.

-Mineral sources: Some drugs are prepared from minerals, for example, potassium, chloride, and lithium carbonate (an antipsychotic).
+• Mineral sources: Some drugs are prepared from minerals, for example, potassium, chloride, and lithium carbonate (an antipsychotic).

-Synthetic sources: Laboratories duplicate natural processes.
+• Synthetic sources: Laboratories duplicate natural processes.
 Frequently this can eliminate side effects and increase the potency of the drug.
 Examples include barbiturates, sulfonamides, and aspirin.

-Trade and Generic Name of a Drug:
+Brand Name and Generic Name of a Drug:

 When a drug is developed and marketed, it is assigned a specific name that is patented by the pharmaceutical company that has manufactured it.
 This is called the trade or brand name of the drug, and is the exclusive property of the manufacturer.
 After a patent has expired (drug patents run 17 years,) other companies (any number of companies!) may manufacture and sell the drug either under different brand names or under a drug's generic name.
 These exact copies of the original drug are then called generic drugs.
 The generic name is often descriptive of the chemical composition or class of the drug.
 Generic names are established by the U.S. Adopted Name Council (USAN,) and the generic USAN name is identical to the United States Pharmacopeia or National Formulary name.

-References And Official Books on Drugs:
+References and Official Books on Drugs:

 Fortunately, there are many resources available to medical staff to learn about most medications available on today’s market, however, beware of certain resources on the Internet bearing on the matter!
 Always make sure when consulting the Internet that you know who the publisher of the website is before you use it, and always check out the general purpose is of the site.
 It will not hurt to always take the extra step and double check any information retrieved!
 That protects you and the patient.